Skimo Co

 Alpine Touring Skis

 We curate a special selection of lightweight yet high-performing touring skis that match your mountain goals.
 This way you can ski how you want in the backcountry and know you’re not carrying unnecessary weight.
 From race skis that prioritize fast uphill performance to wide powder skis focused on the downhill float - and everything in between - we have a ski for you.
+For a breakdown of our ski categories, please peruse this article on how to choose between different backcountry skis.
 We also maintain a list of ski weights.

 Shop by category